Uniswap/docs/docs/api/nft/guides/01-buy.md

 - `NO_LISTINGS`: No listings were found for the token.
 - `REQUIRES_APPROVE_TX`: (PWAT only) The user needs to approve the Permit2 to spend the input currency.
 - `REQUIRES_PERMIT_SIGN`: (PWAT only) The user needs to sign the permit to spend the input currency.

+The `method` field of each action will be one of the following:
+- `eth_sendTransaction`: The user needs to approve the transaction on their wallet.
+- `eth_signTypedData`: (PWAT only) The user needs to sign the permit to spend the input currency.

 ## Simple Example